m-lamonaca/programming-notes/DotNet/C#/Async Programming.md

 [tap_docs]: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/task-asynchronous-programming-model

 It's possible to avoid performance bottlenecks and enhance the overall responsiveness of an application by using asynchronous programming.
 However, traditional techniques for writing asynchronous applications can be complicated, making them difficult to write, debug, and maintain.

-C# 5 introduced a simplified approach, **async programming**, that leverages asynchronous support in the .NET Framework 4.5 and higher, .NET Core, and the Windows Runtime.
+C# 5 introduced a simplified approach, **async programming**, that leverages asynchronous support in the .NET Runtime.
 The compiler does the difficult work that the developer used to do, and the application retains a logical structure that resembles synchronous code.

-Asynchrony is essential for activities that are *potentially blocking*, such as web access.
-Access to a web resource sometimes is slow or delayed.
-If such an activity is blocked in a synchronous process, the entire application must wait.
-In an asynchronous process, the application can continue with other work that doesn't depend on the web resource until the potentially blocking task finishes.
+In performance-sensitive code, asynchronous APIs are useful, because instead of wasting resources by forcing a thread to sit and wait for I/O to complete, a thread can kick off the work and then do something else productive in the meantime.

 The `async` and `await` keywords in C# are the heart of async programming.

-By using those two keywords, it's possible to use resources in .NET Framework, .NET Core, or the Windows Runtime to create an asynchronous method almost as easily as a synchronous method.
-Asynchronous methods defined by using the `async` keyword are referred to as **async methods**.

 ```cs
 public async Task<TResult> MethodAsync